LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 * Before you train, ensure the domain has at least 5 intents.
 For each intent, ensure it has at least 15 training phrases.
 * Before you train, consider exporting a CSV of the intents.
 (You can do this via **Domain Settings**.)
 You can't revert to a previous model, but later, if necessary, you can use this CSV as the training data for a new domain.
-* Training typically takes anywhere between 2 to 10 minutes depending on how big the domain is.
+* Typically, training takes anywhere between 2 to 10 minutes depending on how big the domain is.
+Larger domains can take longer.
 * You can train the domain and create as many model versions as you want.
 There isn't a limit on this.
 However, you can only [activate](intent-manager-build-versions.html#activate-a-model-version) a model version that was created after the one that is currently activated.

 {: .important}